The following blog article was updated in January 2022.

-Let’s face it, with the new technology being used in cars today, many of us don’t have the expertise to repair our cars as we did in years past.
+Let’s face it, with the new technology being used in vehicles today, many of us don’t have the expertise to repair our cars as we did in years past.
 The simple engine designs of yesteryear have been replaced with computers and other gizmos that are complicated and, even worse, hard to reach.
 So most of us must rely on mechanics and our local auto repair shop to maintain and repair our vehicles.

 When you bring your automobile or other motorized devices into a mechanic or repair shop, you have certain expectations.
 The foremost expectation is that the repair or maintenance will be done correctly so that the car is safe to drive.
 But what if you get into an accident after having your car repaired, and you suspect that a faulty repair was to blame?
 How do you prove that the mechanic or repair shop is liable for your accident?